Consensys/doc.tessera/docs/HowTo/Configure/Peer-discovery.md

     Include multiple peers in the peer list in case any of them are offline or unreachable.

-## Enable whitelist
+## Enable allowlist

-The Tessera whitelist restricts connections for Tessera in the same way the [`permissioned-nodes.json` file does for GoQuorum](https://docs.goquorum.consensys.net/en/stable/Concepts/PermissionsOverview/#basic-network-permissioning).
+The Tessera allowlist (whitelist) restricts connections for Tessera in the same way the [`permissioned-nodes.json` file does for GoQuorum](https://docs.goquorum.consensys.net/en/stable/Concepts/PermissionsOverview/#basic-network-permissioning).

 Set [`useWhitelist`](../../Reference/SampleConfiguration.md#usewhitelist) in the configuration file to `true` to indicate that only [specified peers](#specify-peers) can connect or submit transactions.

-!!! example "Enable whitelist configuration"
+!!! example "Enable allowlist configuration"

     ```json
     "useWhiteList": true,